lmparppei/framejs-desktop-editor/README.md

 # frame.js desktop editor

 Electron fork of @mrdoob's [frame.js editor](http://mrdoob.github.io/frame.js/editor/).
 Work in progress - this is created for a personal project, so changes to the app might be somewhat erratic.
-No binary is provided at this stage, but it should run on any supported OS using Electron.
+It should run on any supported OS using Electron.
 Feel free to contribute!

 Read more about frame.js at [http://mrdoob.github.io/frame.js/](http://mrdoob.github.io/frame.js/)
+If you dare, you can download the 0.1.0 binary at [https://www.dropbox.com/s/zhvfqp6ok6qvgsp/Frame.js%20Desktop%20Editor%200.1.0.zip?dl=1](https://www.dropbox.com/s/zhvfqp6ok6qvgsp/Frame.js%20Desktop%20Editor%200.1.0.zip?dl=1).

 ### Differences from the web editor